Local Producers develop much of the content distributed by WPAA-TV.

 The basic steps:

-Review basic community TV concepts: Joining a community of media makers, noncommercial copyright free media, 1st come, 1st serve access to resources.
-This can done by reviewing on-line documents here.
+Review basic community TV concepts: Joining a community of media makers, noncommercial copyright-free media, 1st come, 1st serve access to resources.
+This can be done by reviewing online documents here.

-- Make a call or send email to set-up an appointment to review your ideas, the style of show it might fit into and tour the TV station and affirm your eligibility.
+- Make a call or send an email to set up an appointment to review your ideas, the style of the show it might fit into and tour the TV station and affirm your eligibility.

-- Set-up a time to observe a show currently in production.
-Recommendation: Watch a locally produced show with similar style on TV or on-line.
+- Set up a time to observe a show currently in production.
+Recommendation: Watch a locally produced show with a similar style on TV or online.
 You can find links to regularly produced programs here.
 You will be asked what programming you are familiar with.

 - Register contact information for ongoing communication.
 Provide confirmation of eligibility.
-Connect with the community in social media.
+Connect with the community on social media.

 - Develop/select your show assets: